Ahd-Kabeer-Hadi/Pouch/README.md

 # Pouch: Your Digital Wallet MVP

 Pouch is a minimalist MVP (Minimum Viable Product) designed to emulate the functionality of a digital wallet app.
-It serves as a simplified platform for managing transactions, akin to popular digital payment solutions.
+Pouch isn’t just any wallet app—it’s a versatile platform that can be seamlessly integrated with other services to serve as their wallet and reward management system.
+I originally developed Pouch to complement my passion project, Menteor, which I’m currently working on.
+Right now, Pouch is in its MVP stage, featuring two main modules: user, handling all things wallet-related, and merchant, designed for managing rewards by admin users.

 ## Technologies Utilized